 Hunger In Our Community

-It is estimated that one in 11 individuals is affected by food insecurity across the greater Peninsula or 48,320 people.
-This is particularly devastating to children whose ability to learn is negatively impacted by hunger.
-Malnutrition is linked with delayed development, increased risk of chronic illnesses, and behavioral problems.
+It is estimated that one in nine individuals is affected by food insecurity across the greater Peninsula or 61,000 people who are chronically experiencing the lack of healthy food on a given day.
+This is particularly devastating for the close to one in five or almost 24,000 children, whose ability to learn is negatively impacted by hunger.
+Malnutrition is linked with delayed development, increased risk of chronic illnesses, and behavioral problems in children.
+Getting enough healthy food is vital to ensuring kids can achieve their goals.
+Food insecurity is most frequently experienced by single-income, single-parent households, seniors, veterans and those without adequate transportation.
+Everyone deserves to have enough food to eat without having to worry if they can afford it.

-Skyrocketing food and fuel costs have made it even more difficult for families facing hunger to access enough to eat and have put additional strains on food banks to purchase more food than ever due to the increase in need.
-With the higher cost of living, the Foodbank is experiencing an increase of up to 30% of individuals reaching out for assistance.
+The increase in food and fuel costs have made it even more difficult for families facing hunger to access enough to eat and have put additional strains on food banks to purchase more food than ever due to the increase in need.
+With the higher cost of living, the Foodbank is experiencing an increase of up to 35% of individuals reaching out for assistance.
 For fiscal year ending June, 2023, the Foodbank's programs, mobile food pantry distributions and partner agencies have had close to 322,000 visits compared to fiscal year ending June, 2022 244,000 visits.
-With this substantial increase in need, and up to a 50% decrease in food donations, the Foodbank is utilizing their purchasing power, with your help, to buy more healthy food.
+With this substantial increase in need, and a decrease in food donations, the Foodbank is utilizing their purchasing power, with your help, to buy more healthy food.

 The past several years have been tough for a lot of families.
 Too many families across our community live with the anxiety of not knowing where their next healthy meal is coming from.
 Hunger is closer than you think.
 It could be your neighbor, co-worker, family member, or a friend.